Bluevipe21/CarritoE5/README.md

 	B Loop

-Also we see that the IMPORT of the function is made it here.
-And inside the Start function is executed the Loop function.
-After this the functions to drawing the pictures are called, this functions are PA2PRESSED, PA5PRESSED, PA6PRESSED and PA7PRESSED.
-To use this functions inside the Read_Button.s we have to import the functions from the next files:
+In addition, the IMPORT of the function is defined here.
+The Start function subsequently executes the Loop function, after which the functions responsible for drawing the pictures - namely, PA2PRESSED, PA5PRESSED, PA6PRESSED, and PA7PRESSED - are called.
+To use these functions within the Read_Button.s file, they must first be imported from the corresponding files.

 1. Funcion1.s
 2. Funcion2.s